 We recommend that you leave the prams along the rear wall of the locker area during your visit.
 There is a small pram icon on the wall in the area.
 Please note that strollers must not be left in front of emergency exits.
 If you bring a small child into the exhibition using a have a strap-on baby carrier, we ask that you carry the child on the front.

-Prams may certainly be brought to the museum otherwise, but preferably not heavily laden.
+If needed, prams may be brought to the exhibition.
 The museum also offers strollers to loan.
 Ask our staff for them, they will be happy to help.

 You are not allowed to take large bags or a backpack into the exhibition to ensure the safety of the works.
-No matter how careful one is, it is possible to accidentally knock something with a big bag.
+No matter how careful we are, it is possible to accidentally knock something with a big bag.
 By leaving backpacks and bags in the free lockers, we can prevent situations that endanger the valuable objects in the exhibition.

 You may not eat or drink in the exhibition due to the safety of the works.
 Liquids, food and even fingertip grease are dangerous to valuable objects.